The Ultimate Science-Backed Guide to Developing Your Charisma

 - Give genuine compliments.

 Jane Howell studied different types of leaders.
-She found that when leaders with high ratings of charisma led teams through activities, those groups not only performed better, but also interacted more successfully.
-Another study published in the Harvard Business Review found that charisma can be learned with practice just like any other skill.
+She found that when leaders with high charisma ratings led teams through activities, those groups not only performed better, but also interacted more successfully.
+Another study published in the Harvard Business Review found that charisma can be learned with practice, just like any other skill.
 The key is to have a plan.
 Don’t try all of these steps at once!

 More Articles on Charisma

 I sat down with my friend Jordan Harbinger, host of The Jordan Harbinger Show, to discuss how to end a conversation and avoiding awkward interactions.
 This time, I'm the one being interviewed and I have lots of tips and stories in the video and article...

 Do you know how to be great?
 In 1885, a monk set out to run a 1,000 day marathon.
 Specifically he and his fellow monks ran 40 kilometers a day for 100 days.
 Yes, you read that right.
 40 kilometers per day!
 They did this for 5 years.
 They are called the...

 This morning I logged on to do my monthly check of our website analytics.
 As I settled in with my coffee to peruse our latest numbers, search hits and demographics, I stumbled upon an interesting little finding.
 While scrolling through our top search terms (what...

 Do you ever have trouble finding interesting things to talk about?
 In our weekly Twitter poll, we asked people whether this statement was true or false for them: “When in a group of people I have trouble thinking of the right things to talk about.”
 68% of...